OctopusDeploy/docs/docs/deploying-applications/step-templates.md

 ### Creating custom step templates

-Sometimes there isn't a step template for your situation available in theÂ [Community Library](https://library.octopusdeploy.com/).
+Sometimes there isn't a step template for your situation available in the [Community Library](https://library.octopusdeploy.com/).
 Or perhaps several of your projects have similar or identical steps.
 You can create your own custom step templates to share with the community, or to reuse across your projects.

 To create your own step template, perform the following.

-1. Navigate to theÂ **Step templates**Â tab in theÂ **Library**Â area and click the **Add** button
+1. Navigate to the **Step templates** tab in the **Library** area and click the **Add** button
 ![](/docs/images/5671696/5866134.png)
 2. Select a built-in step to base your custom step template on.
 ![](/docs/images/5671696/5866153.png)
-3. Populate the step template.Â
+3. Populate the step template.
 ![](/docs/images/5671696/5866154.png)